mspnp/app-service-environments-ILB-deployments/README.md

     - Select Query Editor and Log In using Microsoft Entra authentication

 ### 2. Execute the query
+This is the table used by the application

 ```sql
   IF OBJECT_ID('dbo.Counts', 'U') IS NULL